To be, or not to be above your race?

 From the house negro, to O. J. Simpson and arguably even Fela Kuti and Beyoncé, the ability to transcend race is the dream for some and a nightmare for others.
-In this episode, I discuss the idea of transcending race and whether this is a progressive or reductive aspiration for the Pan-African diaspora 🎙.
+On this episode, we discuss the idea of transcending race and whether this is a progressive or reductive aspiration for the Pan-African diaspora.

 This episode was inspired by ‘The People v.
 O. J. Simpson: American Crime Story’ which first aired on Netflix in February 2016.
 My interest in O.J.
 Simpson is less about him being a murderer🔪, but about what he represented to many and the mass media.
 O. J. Simpson transcended race in a way that only few Black people in history have managed to.
-At a point, some called him a hero, not just a black hero, but a hero to and for all 🙌🏾 🙌🏻 🙌🏿. .
+At a point, some he was a hero, not just a black hero, but a hero to and for all.

 Race, what is it good for?